MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 -   encrypt a text message using a key
 -   decrypt a text message using a key

-## Before we start

-You should have some idea about hashing algorithms

-## Materials needed

-You will need a text editor and browser

 ## Symmetric Key Encryption

 ![a diagram of symmetric encryption](https://sectigostore.com/blog/wp-content/uploads/2020/04/types-of-encryption-symmetric-encryption.png)